 Do you want to have more joy and satisfaction in your life and get ‘unstuck’ from old patterns that are holding you back?
 Or has something more immediate happened that has thrown you off kilter and you’re not sure how to find your feet again?

-There are hundreds of different reasons that people seek counselling and therapy.
+There are many reasons that people seek counselling and therapy.
 You might know clearly what the problem is or you might be grappling with the end result, not knowing how you got there, or what it means.
 Either way, if you are reading this, then you’ve decided you could use some help to figure things out or to work through what has happened.

 What is the difference between Counselling and Therapy?

-In theory, counselling addresses problems that are relatively amenable to change in short term work (up to 20 sessions), whereas therapy addresses longer-term issues, perhaps originating in your family of origin, that take more time to fully understand and change.
+In theory, counselling addresses problems that are relatively amenable to change in short term work, whereas therapy addresses longer-term issues, perhaps originating in your family of origin, that take more time to fully understand and change.
 But in practice, these often overlap.
 I think in-depth personal growth is invaluable, but I am also happy just to help someone get past a roadblock.
 I make it a priority to be available to former clients who want help with maintaining their gains under changed conditions, solving another problem, or taking the work to a deeper level.

 Emotionally Focused Couples Therapy (EFT)

 My primary way of working with couples is Emotionally Focused Couples Therapy; EFT focuses on creating and strengthening the emotional bond between partners.
 EFT is recognized by the American Psychological Association as an empirically proven form of couple therapy.
 Rigorous studies during the past 15 years have shown that 70-75% of couples who go through EFT recover from distress, are happy in their relationships, and the results appear to be lasting!